skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He appeared amidst the fleeing slaves and slew them with a single word.
 They gave up their spirits and fell at his feet.
 Within the hour their bodies had risen again to become the first of his most fearsome servants.
-They were the Grave Walkers, the terrible footsoldiers of his lifeless army.
+They were the grave walkers, the terrible footsoldiers of his lifeless army.
 He slew many in this way, both foe and servant alike, and their ranks grew.